AEB-labs/docs-sap-plugins/docs/General information/migration-of-legacy-authorization-objects/index.md

 2. Perform a manual migration
 3. Switch to new authorization objects

-Choose your next step accordingly in the section below.
+Select your next step accordingly in the following section.